 When working only in this enclosed area, your home will be much less disrupted than a full remodel would be.

 Since there is no need to dig or lay a new foundation, you save a lot of money in construction costs.
-This saved money can be put into the remodel, like for use in finish work or detailed molding.
+This saved money can be put into the remodel, like finish work or detailed molding.

 Research to find out whether your neighborhood or community has requirements or restrictions regarding covered car parking.
-If it does, you may want to only convert a portion of your garage.
+If it does, you may want to convert just a portion of your garage.

-Be sure to secure any building permits you may need for doing construction of this nature in your home.
+Be sure to secure any building permits you may need to construct this nature in your home.
 This will mean developing some plans that will have to be submitted for approval.

 Steps for Conversion